Updated: Oct 7, 2022

 If your essay has an “I realized” or “I learned,” you need to describe how you realized or learned this main lesson (as well as how you felt during and after the process).

 My coach told me I needed to fix my swing or I’d never make varsity.
 At first, I spent hours watching famous golfers like Tiger Woods so I could copy them.
-But that process was frustrating; it never felt right to just do it the way someone else did, and it wasn’t exactly getting me results, either.
+But that was frustrating; it never felt right to just do it the way someone else did, and it wasn’t exactly getting me results, either.
 After what must have been my hundredth bunker shot, I took my bogeys as a sign that something wasn’t working.
 I sat myself down and asked some tough questions: Why isn’t my swing working?
 What kind of swing do I want to have?
 Why do I even golf?
 Some of those questions were easier to answer than others.
-I golf because I love the feeling of being out there on the fairway, staring out at the green at the other end of the hole.
-It’s such a simple, powerful objective: get the ball from here to there the best way you can, in the least strokes.
-The course doesn’t care Tiger would’ve done it; all that matters is how I choose to do it.
-I realized that there is no such thing as one universally “correct” swing, and that the most important lesson is to be true to who I am and use that knowledge to pursue my own goals the best way I can.
+I golf because I love the feeling of being out there on the fairway, staring out at the green at the other end.
+It’s a simple, powerful objective: get the ball from here to there the best way you can, in the least strokes.
+I realized that there's no such thing as one “correct” swing.
+The course doesn’t care how Tiger would’ve done it; all that matters is how I choose to do it.